HSCT Surgery for Hopeful MS Girl

 How You Can Get Involved

-Even just $25 would make all the difference: $25 x 4000 donations = GOAL!
-Please consider making a Donation by credit card (Checkout buttons by Stripe), e-transfer or cryptocurrency (see below).
+Even just $10 would make all the difference: $10 x 9,000 donations = GOAL!
+Please consider making a Donation which will give you access to a monthly newsletter update on Rubiana’s progress (you may opt out any time).
+Payments can be made by credit card (you specify the amount), e-transfer or cryptocurrency (see below).
 You may also share this website https://hopefulmsgirl.org like I’ve done over on https://ericsayre.com visit our Twitter page at https://twitter.com/HopefulMSGirl1 or check out our new campaign on GiveSendGo, a short heartfelt letter from Rubiana in her own words https://www.givesendgo.com/hopefulmsgirl

 * e-transfers do not take a 3% fee